Iraqi Ground Forces Command: History

 From 2003 until 2006, the units of the reforming Iraqi Army were under U.S. Army operational control.
 Their formation had been managed by the Coalition Military Assistance Training Team, which then became part of Multi-National Security Transition Command – Iraq.
 After they became operational, they had been transferred to the operational control of Multi-National Corps Iraq or one of its subordinate formations.

-On May 3, 2006 a significant command-and-control development took place.
+On May 3, 2006 a significant command and control development took place.
 The Iraqi Army command and control center opened in a ceremony at the IFGC headquarters at Camp Victory.
 The IGFC was established to exercise command and control of assigned Iraqi Army forces and, upon assuming Operational Control, to plan and direct operations to defeat the Iraqi insurgency.
 At the time, the IFGC was commanded by Lt.
 Gen. Abdul-Qadar.
 The JHQ-AST (Joint Headquarters Advisory Support Team) had been established in 2004 to guide the IGFC/IJFHQ through this process.
-The JHQ-AST was a subordinate element of MNSTC-I. The Advisory Support Team's mission was described as to 'mentor and assist the Iraqi Joint Headquarters in order to become capable of exercising effective national command and control of the Iraqi Armed Forces, contributing to the capability development process, and contributing to improving the internal security situation within Iraq in partnership with coalition forces.'
+The JHQ-AST was part of MNSTC-I. The Advisory Support Team's mission was described as to 'mentor and assist the Iraqi Joint Headquarters in order to become capable of exercising effective national command and control of the Iraqi Armed Forces, contributing to the capability development process, and contributing to improving the internal security situation within Iraq in partnership with coalition forces.'

 In 2006 the ten planned divisions began to be certified and assume battlespace responsibility: the 6th and 8th before June 26, 2006, the 9th on June 26, 2006, the 5th on July 3, 2006, the 4th on August 8, 2006, and the 2nd on December 21, 2006.

 After divisions were certified, they began to be transferred from U.S. operational control to Iraqi control of the IGFC.
 On 7 September 2006, Prime Minister Nouri al-Maliki signed a document taking control of Iraq's small naval and air forces and the 8th Division of the Iraqi Army, based in the south.

-At a ceremony marking the occasion, Gen. George Casey, the top U.S. commander in Iraq stated "From today forward, the Iraqi military responsibilities will be increasingly conceived and led by Iraqis."
-Previously, the U.S.-led Multi-National Force Iraq, commanded by Casey, gave orders to the Iraqi armed forces through a joint American-Iraqi headquarters and chain of command.
+At a ceremony marking the occasion, General George W. Casey Jr., Commander Multi-National Force Iraq (MNF-I), stated "From today.. the Iraqi military responsibilities will be increasingly conceived and led by Iraqis."
+Previously, MNF-I, commanded by Casey, gave orders to the Iraqi armed forces through a joint American-Iraqi headquarters and chain of command.
 Senior U.S. and coalition officers controlled army divisions but smaller units were commanded by Iraqi officers.
-After the handover, the chain of command flows directly from the prime minister in his role as Iraqi commander in chief, through his Defense Ministry to an Iraqi military headquarters, the Iraqi Joint Forces Command.
-From there, the orders go to Iraqi units on the ground.
-The other nine Iraqi divisions remain under U.S. command, with authority gradually being transferred.
+After the handover, the chain flowed from the prime minister in his role as Iraqi commander in chief, through his Defense Ministry to an Iraqi military headquarters, the Iraqi Joint Forces Command.
+From there, the orders went to Iraqi units on the ground.
+The other nine Iraqi divisions remained under U.S. command, with authority gradually being transferred.